Transpyler/transpyler/README.rst

 Here is a small list of projects using Transpyler.

 * Pytuguês: the original Python to portuguese.
+* Pytuñol: Python to Portuñol.

-* Pyella: Python to Spanish.
+.. * Pyella: Python to Spanish.
    * Schlange: a German Python experiment.
    * Pysperanto: Python for a language with no native speakers.
    * Py-Klingon: A silly Python example just for fun :)

 How about the builtin types?